FAQs CS & DS Degree Options

 How competitive are admissions to the CS major in The Grainger College of Engineering?

-While we welcome your interest in and application to CS in engineering, we strongly encourage prospective students to explore Illinois's computing-related degree options.
-A great place to start is the Illinois Admissions blog post, Get to Know Computer Science (And Majors Similar to Computer Science!)
+While we welcome your interest in and application to CS in engineering, we strongly encourage all prospective students to explore Illinois's computing-related degree options and learn more about their options in the Get to Know Computer Science (And Majors Similar to Computer Science!) admissions blog post.

 Note: CS in engineering is not available as a second-choice major and is not open for transfers once students are admitted to Illinois.

-We strongly encourage prospective students to explore Illinois's computing-related degree options.
-A great place to start is the Illinois Admissions blog post, Get to Know Computer Science (And Majors Similar to Computer Science!)
+We strongly encourage all prospective students to explore Illinois's computing-related degree options and learn more about their options in the Get to Know Computer Science (And Majors Similar to Computer Science!) admissions blog post.

 If I’m admitted to another department at Illinois, can I transfer into a computing-related major?